-RepliCel has issued preference shares which remain outstanding.
-These shares represent both equity in and a liability to the Company.
-Management is required to assess the fair value of the equity and liability components of the preference shares at the date they were issued.
-The Company is also required to assess the effective interest on the preference shares which indicate the amounts payable on redemption inclusive of dividends.
+Replicel made estimates on the issuance of preference shares which are compound instruments that consist of both an equity and a liability component.
+Due to required redemption RepliCel preference shares were classified as liability.
+Management was required to make estimates to determine the fair value of the components of the preference share issuance at the date that it is issued.
+The Company also needed to make estimates on the effective interest on preference shares to calculate the amounts payable on redemption and inclusive of dividends.